 Hello again, my friends.
 This is Farmer Nitai.
-I'll be updating you on the very latest news on the farm.
+I’ll be updating you on the very latest news on the farm.
 A lot has happened in the last week.
-We finally cleared the both banks of the stream.
-All the land that we intend to plant has been plowed, and a new well has been dug.
+We finally cleared both banks of the stream, all the land that we intend to plant has been plowed, and a new well has been dug.

 What's happening this week?

 It was a daunting task, but after painstakingly cutting all the tall grasses bordering the stream by hand, we were finally able to see it!
-Since we want to make sure we disturb the stream as little as possible, within 10 feet of the stream, we're using strictly hand tools (a scythe, rakes, and a digging fork) to get the work done.
-We then pulled out and raked out all the vegetation that was blocking the flow of the stream.
+Within 10 feet of the stream we strictly used hand tools (a scythe, rakes, and a digging fork) to get the work done, to ensure we did not disturb the stream.
+We then pulled and raked out all the vegetation that was blocking the flow of the stream.
 And then it happened - clear, cold water hurriedly flowing across the land, its soft yet relentless sound enchanting us.
 Just marvelous, I tell ya!
 There is a heaven, and it's right here, at Uncle Harry's "Farm-acy" :)

-After getting the stream to flow without obstructions, our next task was to erect the silt fence twenty-seven (27) feet from edge of the stream.
-Again, a silt fence is important because it keeps loose dirt from entering the stream.
-Using a bulldozer, we dug up a swath of the thick turf, along the outline of our newly delineated stream.
-Even though the weather has been hot and dry, the small ditch that ended up being created quickly filled up with water!
-It showed me just how much water can be just under ground that can seem completely dry!
-The next step was hammering t-posts into the ground, at the edge of our newly created ditch.
-Then it was just a matter of tying the fence to the t-posts using zip-ties.
+After getting the stream to flow without obstructions, our next task was to erect the silt fence twenty-seven (27) feet from edge of the stream, which is important because it keeps loose dirt from entering the stream.
+Using a bulldozer, we dug up a swath of the thick turf along the outline of our newly delineated stream; and although the weather has been hot and dry, the small ditch quickly filled up with water!
+It showed me just how much water can be just underground although it seems completely dry!
+The next step was hammering t-posts into the ground along the edge of our newly created ditch and tying the fence to the t-posts using zip-ties.
 And voila!
 Silt fences erected, thus ensuring the water quality of the stream for years to come!

 The next step in our stream restoration project is to systematically remove the invasive, non-native grasses that have proliferated in the area and replace them with native ground cover plants, trees to shade the stream, and other beneficial plants.
 Our vision is to not only restore the stream to its natural state, but to also beautify it, possibly where we could walk its banks and one day see the native fish as they make their way back to their spawning grounds.